Eloy Jiménez Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.48 team ERA that ranks 22nd among all league pitching staffs.
+- The Tigers' 4.46 team ERA ranks 21st among all MLB pitching staffs.

-- The Tigers rank 20th in baseball in home runs allowed (68 total, 1.3 per game).
+- The Tigers rank 19th in baseball in home runs surrendered (68 total, 1.2 per game).

-- Olson starts for the first time this season for the Tigers.
+- The Tigers will send Lorenzen (2-2) to the mound for his ninth start of the season.
+He is 2-2 with a 3.50 ERA and 35 strikeouts through 46 1/3 innings pitched.

-- The righty will make his MLB debut.
-He's 23 years old.
+- His last time out came on Saturday against the Chicago White Sox, when the right-hander threw 6 2/3 innings, surrendering no earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.